chmlee/ream-doc/content/overview/future.md

 I am not able to find the original dataset for the study, but I would assume all relevant data are extracted from the dependencies, manually or through scripts, to a master dataset.

 The practice of copying dependencies to your own project is known as [vendoring](https://stackoverflow.com/questions/26217488/what-is-vendoring) in programming.
-Vendoring is not necessarily a bad thing, but we do loose some information along the way.
+Vendoring is not necessarily a bad thing, but we do lose some information along the way.

-(TODO: add more discussion on pros and cons of vendoring)
+(TODO: discussion on pros and cons of vendoring)

-## Versioning
+## Updating dependencies

 Let's zoom in on the dependency graph and focus on ethnic data.